cloud-gov/cg-site/_posts/2022-11-23-release-notes.md

 ---
 layout: post
 date: November 23rd 2022
-title: "November 23rd cloud.gov Change Log"
+title: "November 23rd Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 Happy Thanksgiving Week!
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 Highlights this time include redis and disk quotas!

 # Change Log